abviv/NSE_ultra_fetch/variant_mars/Readme.md

 ---Contains the code for pulling data on particular dates (partial automation).

----In the hot_vanilla.py, change the variable days_for_data_needed to the desired date, which fetches the data and processes it.
+---In the hot_vanilla.py, change the variable days_for_data_needed to the desired date, which fetches data and processes it.

 ---Month variable at the start can be changed to get the data for the desired month.